ga67vib/Algorithms-For-Stochastic-Games/README.md

 - Fix things in Readme
 - Try it out
 - If time permits: Make it work even without license; maybe by putting a dummy license file called 'your-license-here' and telling gurobi/AMPL to look there
+- scripts and case studies
+- README should tell people where they find our stuff
+- polish code